 In spring and autumn, the temperatures are pleasant, although you can drop a sledgehammer at any time.
 But there are many activities to do, such as barge rides.

-In summer the city is when you receive the most visitors, and you can find activities for all tastes.
+The city receives the most visitors in summer, and you can find activities for all tastes.
 It’s a boiling time for my taste, but probably the best time to make your visit.

 In Bergerac, you can choose between spending the night in an apartment or a hotel.

 Bergerac has its own international airport and receives flights regularly.
-Although you will most likely find the cheapest flights to Paris or Bordeaux.
+However, you will most likely find the cheapest flights to Paris or Bordeaux.